Modus

 Cathodic protection

 Cathodic protection is technically challenging, requiring a specialist designer, says Keane.
-It also requires historic buildings consent for protected structures, as well as needing ongoing monitoring and maintenance, and if applied wrongly, can speed up the corrosion.
+It also requires historic buildings consent for protected structures (as do intrusive repair methods), as well as needing ongoing monitoring and maintenance.
+But these costs are trivial compared to the cost of masonry repair work.

 In most cases Keane says that landlord and tenants settle on a “pragmatic” approach that involves immediately opening and treating the worst-affected areas, and any nearby areas that come to light, to make the building safe.
 A regular inspection routine is then agreed upon to assess whether any further action is needed on a five-yearly basis.